chiouNT/Metis_project_5/README.md

 ## Data

-The data is the abstracts scraped from the GEO database API.
-There are around 3000 abstracts
+The data is the abstracts scraped from the GEO database API (https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esummary.fcgi?db=gds&id=200209437&version=2.0).
+There are around 3000 abstracts.

 ## Preprocessing and model building